cchauser/Twitter-real-time-sentiment-analysis/README.md

 This project has been launched!
 You can see it run at [chauser.me](chauser.me).
 Please note the server won't have 100% up-time while I work on getting a dedicated server to run it.
 I'll have it running during work hours Tuesday - Friday.
 Expect 100% uptime by Sept.
 29, 2020.

+9/15 Known issues:
+* The tweet table is not updating.
+* Some computers aren't loading the website.
+It works on my desktop and my phone, but not my laptop.

 You can find a quickstart guide to setting up Kafka [here](https://kafka.apache.org/quickstart).
 You'll need two topics.
 One called "TwitterStream" and one called "FrontEnd".
 You will also need a set of Twitter API keys that can be obtained [here](https://developer.twitter.com/en/docs/basics/getting-started).
 Save your keys in a txt file named 'twitterkeys.txt' with each key/token on a seperate line.

 The neural network was trained using the [sentiment140](https://www.kaggle.com/kazanova/sentiment140) dataset.
 The final trained neural network is too large to upload to GitHub so I've provided the program used to train it in this repo.
 You can either provide your own model or train one using my code.
 To train one with my code you'll need to first run datacleaner.py, then run TwittSentTrainer.py.
 You may need to alter datacleaner.py to point to the sentiment140 dataset on your machine.